 - 3.1 The identification of more able and talented pupils is a process which the whole teaching and support staff participate in, as well as parents, carers and the children themselves. - 3.2 The identification begins when a child joins the school.
 The school is keen to understand their achievements and interests in particular areas as they join the school.
-Discussions with parents and carers will enable us to create the best possible picture of the child, and records of awards and achievements in academic, sporting, musical, artistic and any extra-curricular activities will be helpful in this respect. - 3.3 Both qualitative and quantitative information is used for identification purposes: - A programme of formative, summative (internal and external) assessment takes place (see the school Assessment Policy). - The More Able and Talented Co-ordinator, Academic Deputy Head, subject leaders and specialist teachers will have an overview of pupils who demonstrate ability in their subjects.
+Discussions with parents and carers will enable us to create the best possible picture of the child, and records of awards and achievements in academic, sporting, musical, artistic and any extra-curricular activities will be helpful in this respect. - 3.3 Both qualitative and quantitative information is used for identification purposes: - In Reception, Early Years outcomes objectives are used as a guide to make best-fit judgements about whether a child is showing typical development for their age, maybe at risk of delay or is ahead of their age.
+A programme of formative, summative assessment takes place and at the end of the Reception year pupils are judged to be Emerging, Expected or Exceeding for each Early Learning Goal. - The More Able and Talented Co-ordinator, Academic Deputy Head, subject leaders will have access to an overview of pupils who demonstrate ability in their subjects.
+Pupil Progress Review (PPR) meetings are held termly to discuss pupils progress and pupils are added to the More Able and Talented Cohort monitoring form, outlining area and additional provision in place. - A programme of formative, summative (internal and external) assessment takes place (see the school Assessment Policy).
+We use this assessment data along with teacher